 If you already have a successful website or blog, you likely have a lot of knowledge in a given subject.

 If you don’t, ask yourself what area you’d love to write about, day in, day out.
 What topic excites you?
 What passion or lifetime skills do you have that could turn into an information asset — a website or blog — with associated products?
 Or possibly even a business that generates income for your future retirement.

 Do you already have an offline business you’d like to grow, or professional knowledge you’d like to share?
 Perhaps, like Elizabeth O’Brien, you are or have been a teacher with a passion for your subject.

 Take a look at how Elizabeth came to realize she could turn her knowledge into an informational website, and from there, create digital products she knew her audience was searching for.

 Wherever you are now, you will — maybe without even realizing it — have a valuable skill, and the expertise to turn that knowledge into a product.

 Let’s be blunt, though.
 Passion and knowledge are important, but you also need time.
-How much time do you have available?
-Are you ready to commit to using it to create exceptional content?
+How much time do you have available currently?
+Are you willing to invest discretionary time now to create something for your future retirement?
+Or perhaps you’re already retired and have loads of extra time on your hands.
+Whatever your situation is, are you ready to commit to using your time to create exceptional content?

 Many information products generate passive income.
 They require time spent creating them, but after that are more or less on auto-pilot.
 Great for anyone looking to “set and forget.”
 (Except you should never forget — all products need updating.)